thebigbadbobby/Symphony/README.md

 # Kahzum Logistical Delivery Platform

 ## Production Setup

-- We currently have a production environment set up for both the backend api and the frontend application.
 - The frontend for small business owners can be found by navigating to [my.kahzum.com](https://my.kahzum.com)
+- This goal of this project is to also make an interface for customers to engage with small businesses.
-- The backend is hosted on [api.kahzum.com](https://api.kahzum.com).
+- The backend for both projects is hosted on [api.kahzum.com](https://api.kahzum.com).
   - Please note that there is no documentation currently publicly available for the api because it is not secured, so our best protection right now is secrecy.
   - The production environment is hosted in a docker container for portability across environments.